jayfalls/jetson_nano_ubuntu20_docker/README.md

 | `Python3.8`    | `jayfalls/l4t-20.04:full-cp38`   | Unkwnown |
 | `Python3.8`    | `jayfalls/l4t-20.04:base-cp38`   | Unkwnown |

->  **note:** make sure to run the container on the latest L4T host system (r32.7.1).
-Running on older JetPack releases (e.g. r32.6.1) can cause driver issues, since L4T drivers are passed into the container.
+>  **note:** Make sure to run the container on the latest L4T host system (r32.7.1).
+Running on older JetPack releases (e.g. r32.6.1) can cause driver issues, since L4T drivers are passed into the container

 ## If an image with your desired python version doesn't exist in the docker hub, or you are running an older jetpack release, then you'll need to build it manually